Spain pardons jailed Catalan separatist leaders

-MADRID, June 22 (Reuters) - Prime Minister Pedro Sanchez on Tuesday pardonedall nine Catalan separatist leaders jailed for their role in a failed independence bid in the region in 2017, one of whom reacted with defiance to news of his impending release.
+MADRID (Reuters) -Prime Minister Pedro Sanchez on Tuesday pardoned all nine Catalan separatist leaders jailed for their role in a failed independence bid in the region in 2017, one of whom reacted with defiance to news of his impending release.

 Sanchez announced the pardons in a televised address.
 They are conditional and a ban on the leaders holding public office remains in place.